 Abstract- Foskett Speckled Dace Rhinichthys osculus are small minnows endemic to the Coleman Lake subbasin in southeastern Oregon.
-Foskett Speckled Dace was listed as endangered by the U.S. Fish and Wildlife Service in 1985 because of their limited range and threats to their habitat from cattle grazing.
+Foskett Speckled Dace was listed as threatened by the U.S. Fish and Wildlife Service in 1985 because of their limited range and threats to their habitat from cattle grazing.
 Over the past three decades, focused recovery actions have addressed the threats to Foskett Speckled Dace that were identified at the time of listing.
-Our 2016 study objectives were to: 1) obtain a population estimate of Foskett Speckled Dace in Foskett and Dace springs, 2) describe the habitat conditions at Foskett Spring to assess the effectiveness of habitat enhancement efforts, and 3) compare 2016 fish abundance and habitat conditions to those of previous years.
-We used a Huggins closed-capture model to estimate Foskett Speckled Dace abundance in Foskett Spring, which allowed us to vary capture probabilities for different fish sizes and habitats.
-We used a state-space model to estimate Foskett Speckled Dace abundance in Dace Spring.
-Foskett Speckled Dace abundance was 1,830 individuals in Foskett Spring during 2016, has declined steadily since 2014, and was 88% less than the median abundance from 2012 - 2015.
-We observed a 57% decrease in open water habitat at Foskett Spring from 2013 - 2016, which may be related to the observed decrease in Foskett Speckled Dace abundance.
-We found a strong, but not significant relationship between Foskett Speckled Dace abundance and open water habitat area at Foskett Spring from 2012 - 2016.
-We estimated 1,964 Foskett Speckled Dace at Dace Spring, which was larger than, but not significantly different from the 2015 estimate of 876 fish.
+Our 2017 study objectives were to: 1) obtain a population estimate of Foskett Speckled Dace in Foskett and Dace springs, 2) describe the habitat conditions at Foskett Spring to assess the effectiveness of habitat enhancement efforts, and 3) compare 2017 fish abundance and habitat conditions to those of previous years.
+We used a state-space model, which included fish length- and habitat-specific capture probabilities obtained from previous surveys, to estimate Foskett Speckled Dace abundance in Foskett and Dace springs.
+Foskett Speckled Dace abundance was 4,279 individuals in Foskett Spring in 2017.
+This was a significant increase from the 2016 abundance estimate of 1,830 fish, but was 51% less than the median abundance from 2012 - 2017.
+We observed a 62% decrease in open water habitat at Foskett Spring from 2013 - 2017.
+We observed a significant relationship between Foskett Speckled Dace abundance and open water habitat area at Foskett Spring from 2012 - 2017 (F = 9.68; df = 4,1; P = 0.036).
+We estimated 15,729 Foskett Speckled Dace at Dace Spring (introduction site), which was significantly greater than the 2016 estimate of 1,964 fish.